 There are 3 trains into the park each day no matter the season and it is a round trip ticket that includes entry into Tierra del Fuego National Park.
 The train station inside the park is a stop for the park shuttle when it is running.
 We didn’t know that and ended up walking along the road and hitch hiking to get a ride to the visitors center.

 Avenida San Martin is the main shopping and dining area in town and no visit to Ushuaia would be complete without at least a walk there.
 Amy and I spent a few hours popping into shops and restaurants along San Martin.
-It’s a must do thing to do in Ushuaia for both tourists and locals.
+It’s one of my favorite things to do in Ushuaia for both tourists and locals.

-During one of our walks we came across Dooley’s Churros.
+During one of our walks, we came across Dooley’s Churros, one of the best places to eat in Ushuaia.
 We stood, drooling in front of the window before I decided I needed one of the chocolate covered donuts in my life.
 Inside I ordered 2 donuts and was nicely asked, “Do you want dulce de leche inside your donut?”
 Ummm, YES!
-For thos eof you who don’t know dulce de leche is like caramel on crack, you definitely want it inside your donut.
+For those of you who don’t know dulce de leche is like caramel on crack, you definitely want it inside your donut.
 It tasted glorious!

 If you’re headed on any adventures and need gear San Martin also has a vast array of outdoor stores to help you with what you need.
 There are also a few places that rent gear for those who don’t need cold weather clothing upon their return home.